 - ONLINE CLASSES meet 1 day/week and are offered in 5-week Parts.
 Sign up for either Part A or Part B independently (5 weeks each), or join both for the full 10-week term.
 You may join Part B without taking Part A.

-Continuing with the foundation laid in Speech 1 and Speech 2, you will continue to develop and deepen your working knowledge of the International Phonetic Alphabet (IPA) as an essential and practical actor’s tool in service to the clarity of communication.
-Concepts such as deep listening, the skills of intelligibility, and J.C.
-Wells’ Lexical Sets will be employed and added to your ever-expanding toolkit.
-In addition to working with a wide array of texts, a focus of the class will center upon the study of and subsequent embodiment of an idiolect, (the speech patterns unique to a particular individual) of your choosing.
+Continuing with the foundation laid in Speech 1 and Speech 2, you will develop and deepen your working knowledge of the International Phonetic Alphabet (IPA) as an essential and practical actor’s tool in service to the clarity of communication.
+Expanding upon this knowledge, Speech 3 will offer you the skills necessary to acquire accents (both North American and other), and to meet specific speech demands of a variety of texts.
+In addition the class will take on the study of a specific speaker, bringing that work into the body.
 The goal is to expand and deepen speech skills, acquiring greater specificity of articulatory action.